 Harvesting Coriander Seeds

 You can also harvest the seeds once coriander plant develops flowers and seed heads.
-The harvested seed heads should be a brown color and are available in the seed heads.
+The harvested seed heads should be a brown colour and are available in the seed heads.
 The seeds can be harvested once they are brown

 Dry the harvested seeds before using them in recipes.
 Store them in an airtight paper bag until they are ready to be planted.
 You can also sow them immediately for a continuous crop.